©Riccardo Banfi

 The four sculptures created in Tamegroute, Southern Morocco, merges ancient Roman forms with traditional Drâa Valley pottery.
 Researched and designed by Yeddin, each piece is handbuilt on a mechanical wheel by the skilled potter, Saïd Tama Lkhdar.
 Crafted from local wild soil from the area's riverbeds, the vessels are glazed in the village’s traditional green colour and fired in an ancestral wood kiln.
 They feature distinctive elements such as candle holders, textured edges, and simple bases, contrasting sleek shapes with textured surfaces - a hallmark of Tamegroute’s ceramic tradition, where imperfections are intentionally embraced.

-The handbuilt pieces dry a few days outside.
+The handbuilt pieces drying a few days outside.

 Il colore della terra © 2024 by Yasmine Lahjij - Yeddin Studio licensed under CC BY-NC-ND 4.0.
 Each piece is unique.

-Saïd adjusting the shape of the sculptures on the mechanical wheel.
+Saïd Lkhdar in his workshop in Tamegroute, adjusting the shape of the sculptures on the mechanical wheel.

 One of the seven ancestral kilns in Tamegroute.